CaelynCheung1996/QuickNAT_tensorflow_V2/README.md

 - Pytorch Implementation is contributed by [Shayan Ahmad Siddiqui](https://github.com/ai-med/quickNAT_pytorch)

 ### Changes
-- Add the matlab code create_wholedataset.m to build imdb structure for this project.
+- Add the matlab code create_wholedataset.m to build imdb structure for any nifti formats dataset.
-- Provide the code to remap the labels of OASIS data in order to reduce the total number of classes.
+- Provide the code to remap the labels of [OASIS dataset](https://www.oasis-brains.org/) in order to reduce the total number of classes.
 - Provide the code to calculate the class weights for the weighted_cross_entrophy.
 - Add more comments on the original tensorflow code to help understand.